RainbowMiner/RainbowMiner/README.md

 - "SecondaryAlgorithm": secondary alogrithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
 - "Params": these are the extra parameters, that will be added to the miner call
 - "Profile": desired MSI Afterburner profile

+### Config\devices.config.txt

+Each device group can be bound to/excluded from specific algorithm and miners by editing this config file.

+Example:

+    {
+      "GTX1050Ti": [
+        {
+          "Algorithm": "Ethash,x16r",
+          "ExcludeAlgorithm": "",
+          "MinerName": "",
+          "ExcludeMinerName": "ClaymoreEthash",
+          "DisableDualMining": "1"
+        }
+      ]
+    }

+This configuration would bind all GTX1050Ti in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner.
+Setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.

 ## WEB-INTERFACE